KevinFlanagan7/Masters-Quiz/README.md

 ## Goal for this Project

 Welcome to the Masters Golf Quiz website.
-This site's goal is to challenge your golf knowledge of the famous Masters golf tournament.
+This site's goal is to challenge your golf knowledge of the famous Masters golf tournament with a fun and interactive quiz.

 ![Responsive Displays](/documentation/amiresponsive.png)